 During her term as Poet Laureate, Kim advocated for increased awareness of mental health, palliative care, and literacy initiatives.
 She continues to believe that all of these things can be supported with poetry and creative writing.

-In March 2019, Kim's poem, "They Shall Have Homes, 1928," was awarded an Honourable Mention in the League of Canadian Poets' National Broadsheet Competition.
+In March 2021, Kim's poem, "Beekeeping," won first place in the League of Canadian Poets' National Broadsheet Competition.

 She has written poetry book reviews that have been published in Prairie Fire, ARC Poetry Magazine, Herizons, The Fiddlehead, & periodicities: a journal of poetry and poetics.